Jan-23-Liftoff-KC/team-lindsay-group-repo/README.md

 MEDPRO is a Java Spring Boot application created for doctors, nurses, and medical providers to keep track of patient data.

 It is the group capstone project for LaunchCode's Liftoff program.
-All CRUD operations (Create, Read/Retrieve, Update, and Delete) are demonstrated, which are the four basic functions of the persistence storage.
+All CRUD operations (Create, Read/Retrieve, Update, and Delete) are demonstrated, which are the four basic functions of persistence storage.

 ## Below is GIF of the app: